brendansparrow/brendansparrow-com/pages/home.md

 ## Services

-I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their online presence.
-I enjoy building systems that deliver value at minimal cost.
-After 4 years in an agency, I made a return in January to working remotely as a freelance design consultant.
+I've worked with over 120 companies&mdash;large and small&mdash;to plan, design, code, test and maintain their online presence.
+Skilled in both design and code, I provide a complete service for my clients.

-<a href="/services">Read more about my design and development services</a>
+<a href="/services">View design and development services</a>

 </section>